fzipp/bmfont/README.md

 or other tools that generate output in the same format.

-This package uses the [text format](ttp://www.angelcode.com/products/bmfont/doc/file_format.html) for font control files (.fnt), not the binary format.
+This package uses the [text format](ttp://www.angelcode.com/products/bmfont/doc/file_format.html) for font descriptor files (.fnt), not the binary format.

 ## Documentation